-The roof is a gable design to right the elevation with a valley construction to the neighbouring property and is completed with a wet ridge system and slate covering to the main roof pitch
+The roof is a gable design and is completed with a wet ridge system and slate covering to the main roof pitch.

 The mortar to the ridge tile was cracked and missing, this is a routine maintenance issue of wet roof applications.
 Missing and cracked mortar to the ridge tile can allow water ingress over time into the roof structure, and potentially unseat the tile from the roof covering during inclement weather.
 The remaining ridge tile mortar should be checked, and the missing mortar replaced.